angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 > You can’t play cards from your hand.
 > {3}{R}: Destroy Experimental Frenzy.

-James, also known as ApeofJustice on the Doomsday Discord server, got 6th place in a MTGO challenge on April 14th, 2019 with :card[Experimental Frenzy] Doomsday.
+James, also known as ApeOfJustice on the Doomsday Discord server, got 6th place in a MTGO challenge on April 14th, 2019 with :card[Experimental Frenzy] Doomsday.